 – The Penofin exhibited some darkening in color mostly due to dirt, grime, and the mold issue that we mentioned.

 Difficulty of Reapplication: 8

-– We were very happy with the Penofin when it came to appearance and penetration int to the wood.
+– We were very happy with the Penofin when it came to appearance and penetration into the wood.
 Tops in our opinion.
-Unfortunately Penofin did not hold up as well with UV fading.
-If you do not mind cleaning and re coating you exotic hardwoods 1-2 times a year then Penofin Hardwood Stain would be a good choice.
+Unfortunately, Penofin did not hold up as well with UV fading and turns dark or even black in color.
+If you do not mind cleaning/stripping and recoating your exotic hardwoods 2-3 times a year then Penofin Hardwood Stain would be a good choice.